monstermac77/vr/README.md

 4) Right click on `install-mixedvr-manager.bat` and then click "Run as administrator"

 **Usage**
-* Start-up: Turn on an Index controller.
-Wait for SteamVR to automatically launch, quit, then launch again.
+* Start-up: Launch SteamVR (which can be done by turning on an Index controller).
+Lighthouses and HMD will turn on automatically.
 * Shutdown: Exit SteamVR from within your HMD.
+Lighthouses and HMD will turn off automatically.

 **Optional Features**
 * Maintaining SteamVR chaperone bounds and playspace